FPGA-MAFIA/fpga_mafia_wiki/docs/cache/ABD_notes.md

   In parallel a different entry will handle the write. (which we expect to hit – just like the read before it)
 - Not expecting to have 2 entries with the same cl & both are wait fill.. we can have 2 entries with same CL if we know that there was cache hit.
 - The order is promised due to the request intering the pipe in order.
 And if they all hit there is no issue.
 One there is a miss, no new request is being served in the pipe.
 So again- order is preserved.

+# build and deploy:
+This should be all we need:
+> GIT_USER=amichai-bd USE_SSH=true yarn deploy

+This can fix some issues:
+- rm yarn.lock -rf
+- yarn install
+- yarn build
+- yarn add dotenv-cli --dev
+- GIT_USER=amichai-bd USE_SSH=true yarn deploy